aayushgupta90usf/chatApplication/README.md

 # chatApplication
-A simple chat application using raw JavaScript, HTML and CSS.
+A simple chat application using raw JavaScript, HTML, CSS and Firebase.